milano12345/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  A session is a way to store information (in variables) to be used across multiple pages.
+Unlike a cookie, the information is not stored on the users computer.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  BCrypt is a computationally difficult algorithm designed to store passwords by way of a one-way hashing function.

 - [ ] What does bcrypt do to slow down attackers?

+  bcrypt uses a modified key setup algorithm which is timely quite expensive.
+This is called key strengthening, and makes a password more secure against brute force attacks, since the attacker now needs a lot more time to test each possible key.

 - [ ] What are the three parts of the JSON Web Token?

+  The 3 parts of the Web Token are the header, the payload, and the signature.

 ## Minimum Viable Product